 - 9. Start your Starbucks order

 Use the Starbucks Reorder skill to have Alexa start your typical Starbucks order at any of the last 10 stores you've ordered from before you even leave the house.
 By the time I get to Starbucks, my much-needed coffee is ready and waiting for me.

 - 10. Play the best music

 Alexa’s ability to play music used to be restricted to Amazon Prime Music, but it now integrates with many music services, including Spotify, iHeartRadio, Pandora and SiriusXM, so you can rock out to whatever you enjoy.
 Podcast lovers will enjoy the Pod Buddy integration, which can pull up millions of them.

 - 11. Order a car

 Once you connect Alexa to your account, hailing a ride is easier than ever.
 Simply say, “Alexa, ask Uber (or Lyft) to request a ride,” and it will be billed the same way it is via the corresponding ride service app.
 It's especially helpful when you’re running late and don’t have time to manually enter your destination and track your ride.

-You’re home alone and there’s no one around to call your phone, which is totally here, somewhere.
-Oh wait — Alexa can do it!
+When I'm home alone and there’s no one around to call my phone (which is totally here, somewhere) I have Alexa do it.
 Just say, “Alexa, open ‘Where’s My Phone’,” and she’ll give your phone a ring so you can follow the ring or vibration.
-If you use lost and found trackers like Trackr, Alexa can help you find anything you’ve tagged, from your laptop to a beloved child’s toy.
+When you answer the phone a robotic voice says "Glad you found your phone" before hanging up the call.
+If you use lost and found trackers like Trackr or Tile, Alexa can help you find anything you’ve tagged, from your keys and laptop to a beloved child’s toy.